-Next, you need to install the Apigee Edge module to integrate your Drupal site with Apigee Edge.
+Next, you need to install the Apigee modules to integrate your Drupal site with Apigee.

-Integrate your Drupal 8 developer portal with Apigee by installing and configuring the Apigee Edge module.
+Integrate your Drupal 8 developer portal with Apigee by installing and configuring the Apigee modules.

 The developer portal does not function as a stand-alone system.
 Much of the information used by the portal is actually stored on Apigee Edge.

-The Apigee Edge module that is installed on the portal acts as a client for Apigee Edge.
-Using the credentials that you configure, the portal initiates communication with Edge by making REST requests over HTTP and HTTPS.
+The Apigee Edge and Apigee Monetization modules that are installed on the portal act as clients for Apigee Edge and Apigee Monetization, respectively.
+Using the credentials that you configure, the portal initiates communication by making REST requests over HTTP and HTTPS.
 For example, when a developer registers a new app on the portal, the portal makes a request to Edge to send information about the app to Edge.

-In the terminal window, from the d8-devportal directory install the Apigee Edge module using Composer:
+In the terminal window, from the d8-devportal directory execute one of the following commands:

 composer require drupal/apigee_edge